Assistance from Community Action of Southern Kentucky.

 The objective of the Adult Education and Job Development Program is to help individuals become economically independent by providing a wide array of both instructional and supportive services for developing required skills.
 Adult participants from Bowling Greene and other towns achieve referrals from the Agency's Head Start, Community Services, and Senior Services Programs.

 Child and Day Care Centers provides assistance to children and their struggling parents.
 It does this by providing constructive, quality care.
 Eligible for the program are children six weeks of age and older from low-income families in the southern part of the state.
 Child Care Centers are located in Metcalfe, Edmonson and Warren Counties.
+The services can help low income parents too, as they can find free child care vouchers in Kentucky.

 Child Development - Head Start is the main, free program that focuses on providing proper education and social services in a healthy environment to enrolled children.
 Eligible clients are children under the age of 5 from primarily income-eligible families.
 Children with disabilities are also qualified to apply for the federally funded program, which is available in each of the 10-counties in southern Kentucky.